 - The net.
 Take one of the pieces of the net and put it on the bottom chamber (put the net on the side that has the rough edge (see Step #1).

 - Inserting the bottom chamber.
 Take the bottom chamber and squeeze it inside the upper chamber.
 (The end of the bottom chamber with the net goes inside the upper chamber).
-1.5 inch deep (3-4 cm) is enough.
+1.5 inches deep (3-4 cm) is enough.
 Now the tubes together sit snugly inside.

 Why do we do it?
 This piece of the net will prevent newly-hatched shrimplets or any eggs to shoot up every once in a while.
-Nothing is going come up and out.
+Nothing is going to come up and out.

 This is one of the main differences compared to other self-made shrimp egg tumblers, which you can find on the Internet.
-This version of shrimp egg tumbler is simply safer in all cases.
+This version of a shrimp egg tumbler is simply safer in all cases.

 Note: If the netting is not even, the eggs can get stuck into its folders.
 Be careful.

 - The bottom piece.
 This is the piece that your eggs are going to sit on top of.

 - Cut off about an inch of it out to give it more of a rebound effect to pull the netting tighter.

 - Use the cleanest edge.
 You need this piece of netting to sit completely flat and to be completely level inside the tube.
 Take your time, level it flat across the top as best as you can.
 You do not want any eggs falling into corners and not getting any circulation.

 - After that, insert that piece into the bottom chamber.